 Steve Matson pioneered “Moving Paintings”, animated, fine art works that are displayed on Digital screens.
 He is a self-taught artist who grew up in Hawaii surrounded by nature and this connection to beauty has always influenced his work.
 His mother was an accomplished artist, recognized his talents at a very young age and encouraged his love for drawing and painting.

 In 1985 Steve immediately saw the potential for the first computer designed for artists (“The Paint Box") to be used in art.
 This ultimately launched him into an award winning career in film and TV.
 Credits include: Life of Pi (Academy Award, Best Visual Effects 2013), Polar Express, Star Wars EP3, Superman, The Chronicles of Narnia, Surfs Up, Open Season, Beowulf, 300 and many others.

-In 2008 he was finally able to create his first Moving Painting and sold them on commercial monitors through fine art Galleries that represented his work, achieving his life-long goal
+As the tech matured, he was able to connect his computer knowledge with his fine art paintings.
+In 2008 he created his first Moving Painting and sold them on commercial monitors through fine art galleries that represented his work.

-Steve starts with paintings on canvas, combines animation, cinematography, digital visual effects, sound and up to 8 months of patient work to create one Moving Painting
+To devise each Moving Painting, Steve starts with a regular artwork he creates on canvas, combines it with animation, digital visual effects, cinematography, sound and up to 8 months of patient work.